1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

-This guide explains how to retrieve all the email addressed to a domain without declaring an email address every time.
+This guide explains how to retrieve all the email sent to a domain without declaring an email address each time.

 Imagine you use firstname.lastname@example.org but want to receive emails even if the sender gets the address wrong (email@example.com, firstname.lastname@example.org, etc).
 With a catchall address, a sender getting the address wrong will not receive an error message and you can see the emails by logging in to email@example.com